 Use the Dimensional Change Card Sort Task to classify children as either passing or failing.

 A child must correctly sort 5 out of 6 post-switch trials to pass this task.
+Mean average accuracy on post-switch trials may also be analyzed using an ANOVA to compare performance between age groups.

 Representative Results: